-Your research could focus on ground (automotive), sea, or air mobility; energy systems and microgrids; space systems; or biosystems in engineering.
-You could investigate autonomous robotic systems; noise, vibration, and harshness; or nano-to-macro materials systems and simulations—both computational fluid dynamics (CFD) and finite element analysis (FEA).
+Research automotive, sea, or air mobility, energy systems and microgrids, space systems or biosystems in engineering.
+Investigate autonomous robotic systems; noise, vibration, and harshness; or nano-to-macro materials systems and simulations—both computational fluid dynamics (CFD) and finite element analysis (FEA).
 Mechanical Engineering-Engineering Mechanics is a key contributor to achieving technological, environmental, industrial, and societal sustainability.
 Are you ready?

 To complete a doctoral degree, students must complete the following milestones: